 Conditions of Borrowing

 The borrower is responsible for items borrowed on his/her card including fines charged for overdue materials and replacement costs for items lost and damaged.
 There is a limit of two items for first time borrowers.
 After a good borrowing record is established, there is no limit on the total number of items that a borrower may check out.
 There is a limit of 4 video items on a card at one time.
 Exceptions may be enforced if a group of students needs to use the same subject material.

 Lending of Material

-The Putnam Public Library loans books, magazines, books on tape/CD, and music CDs to any person with a valid Connecticut library card.
-DVDs and VHS films may be taken out by a child under 16 if their parent/guardian is present.
+The Putnam Public Library loans books, magazines, books on CD, and music CDs to any person with a valid Connecticut library card.
+DVDs may be taken out by a child under 16 if their parent/guardian is present.
 The fines from overdue videos are $1.00 per day after the 1 week circulation period.
-The lending period for books, music CDs, and books on audiotape/CD is 3 weeks.
-The lending period for magazines and new books will be 2 weeks as of October 4..
-There are no overdue fines for books, books on CD/audiotape and music CDs.
+The lending period for books, music CDs, and books on CD is 3 weeks.
+The lending period for magazines and new books is 2 weeks.
+There are no overdue fines for books, books on CD and music CDs.
 The money donated in the donation/”guilty conscience” container at each circulation desk is used by the Friends of the Putnam Library for enhanced programs and services for the library.